Turtles Forever

-Turtles Forever is a 2009 American animated superhero film that is a crossover between two different incarnations of the Teenage Mutant Ninja Turtles franchise.
-The plot follows the Turtles of the 2003 animated television series as they team up with the Turtles of the 1987 television series to save the multiverse from the wrath of Ch’Rell, the Utrom Shredder of the 2003 television series.
-Directed by Roy Burdine and Lloyd Goldfine and written by Goldfine, Rob David, and Matthew Drdek, it was produced in celebration of the 25th anniversary of the characters while also serving as the finale to the 2003 television series.

-Turtles Forever aired on The CW4Kids on November 21, 2009.
+Turtles Forever is a 2009 American animated superhero film that is a crossover between the 2003 animated television series and 1987 television series incarnations of the Teenage Mutant Ninja Turtles franchise.
+It also serves as the series finale to the 2003 TMNT series.
+It follows the two sets of Turtles as they save the multiverse from the wrath of Ch'Rell, the Utrom Shredder of the 2003 television series.
+Directed by Roy Burdine and Lloyd Goldfine and written by Goldfine, Rob David, and Matthew Drdek, it was produced in celebration of the 25th anniversary of the characters.
+Turtles Forever premiered on The CW4Kids in the United States on November 21, 2009.
+The film received generally positive reviews from fans and critics.

 Plot

 The Teenage Mutant Ninja Turtles watch a video broadcast of warriors who look like them fighting the Purple Dragons on TV.
 The Turtles break into the Purple Dragons' HQ and discover that their "imposters" are actually alternate versions of themselves; the teams escape together.

 The 1987 Turtles reveal they arrived after fighting their Shredder and Krang over mutagen in the Technodrome.
 During the battle, the dimensional teleporter malfunctioned, sending them all to the 2003 dimension.
 Checking recent tremor reports, the Turtles find the Technodrome, only to have to battle an army of Foot Soldiers led by Bebop and Rocksteady.

 1987 Shredder sees the two Turtle teams and theorizes that another Shredder might exist in this dimension.
 He and Krang discover Ch'rell, the Utrom Shredder, on an icy asteroid where he was banished, and beam him to the Technodrome.
 They revive him, but find him too insane for an alliance and try to vivisect him.
 However, Ch'rell's adopted daughter Karai, who had been monitoring his exile, breaks into the Technodrome and frees him, declaring the weapon's technology property of the Foot Clan.

 While tracking the Technodrome, the Turtles and their master Splinter are attacked by Hun and the Purple Dragons, who want their mutagen.
 During the fight, Hun is accidentally exposed to it and turns into a mutant turtle.
 He wanders until coming upon the Technodrome, now under the control of Ch'rell, who takes Hun back into his service.

 Ch'rell and Karai begin rebuilding the Technodrome with help from the Cyber Foot, using Utrom science to revise it, with the combined technology used to make Ch'rell's new Shredder body, and create new Foot-Bots.
 Analyzing the mutagen that affected Hun, they reverse-engineer it to transform the Cyber Foot into Mutant Foot Soldiers.
 Using the trans-dimensional portal, Ch'rell learns that there are many parallel universes filled with Ninja Turtles.
 Hun, Bebop, and Rocksteady are dispatched alongside an army of Utrom Foot-Bots to capture the Turtles by breaking into their lair.
 The lair begins crumbling, forcing the Turtles to use their dimensional portal projector to escape into the 1987 dimension while Splinter is captured by Hun.